English and American Studies

 For this study programme you need a minor subject

 Admission requirement is the general or relevant Abitur (high school graduation).
-Since a very good English language competence (level B2) is a prerequisite for a successful study progress, a placement test (Oxford English Placement Test) prior to starting the program must be passed.
+Since a very good English language competence (level B2) is a prerequisite for a successful study progress, a placement test (Oxford Online Placement Test) prior to starting the program must be passed.

 The three years of study are divided into three phases, which become progressively more academically challenging.
 In the first year of study, basic knowledge in the areas of linguistics, cultural and literary studies is taught, relating to different regions and epochs of the English-speaking world.
 At the same time, your language skills are deepened and improved.